paxnode/Nillion-Verifier-Tutorial/README.md

 ---

-LFG. soon im will share a vana network tutorial and more.
+LFG.
+Soon, I will share a Vana network tutorial and more.
 ```